 Accounts receivable: $2M

 Next, their liabilities and equity categories are totaled and listed as follows:

 Retained earnings: $120M (the sum of all revenue and expense ledgers of the company for all time)

 The information that can be obtained about a company when looking at both the income statement and balance sheet is substantial.
 For example, Steam had a profitable year (from the income statement) and their assets outweigh their liabilities (from the balance sheet) which puts them in a strong financial position.

 While this is just a brief example of the accounting dynamic duo in action, these two financial statements can do way more for a business.
 As a team, income statements and balance sheets work together to show just how well the company is performing, how much it is worth, and where opportunities exist to improve the business.

-These statements, however, will only be as good as the information that goes in them, which is why one of the best things any company can do is to ensure it keep the bookkeeping up to date and maintain organized financial records.
+These statements, however, will only be as good as the information that goes in them, which is why one of the best things any company can do is to ensure it keeps the bookkeeping up to date and maintains organized financial records.